bulletmark/b2restore/README.md

 rclone sync --b2-versions --fast-list --transfers=4 $* B2:mybucket b2files
 ```

+The above command will copy all files and available versions to the
+`b2files` directory.
+You only need to do this once.
+Then run this
-Then run this utility to create a snapshot of the directory tree for the
+utility to create a snapshot of the directory tree for the time you are
-file versions you are interested in.
+interested in.

-E.g. to recreate the tree of latest files:
+E.g. to recreate the tree of latest files, in `outdir`:

 ```
 b2restore b2files outdir